Hendrix-CS/csci150/index.md

                                          |          |          | <\!-- [Tracing Solutions](https://hendrix-my.sharepoint.com/:b:/g/personal/seme_hendrix_edu/EUz_HXO6PH1AtK7UOh4P9hMBax6AG-jKpSwj-VwR7SScfw?e=zneGLv)
 -->
-There will often be short homework assignments to be completed, typically assigned on Wednesday and due Monday.
+There will often be short homework assignments to be completed, typically assigned on Monday and due the following Monday.
 Homework with coding practice problems will be submitted electronically.
 By-hand homework should be submitted on physical paper at the start of class time -- you can write (neatly) or type and print such solutions.

 ## <a name="quizzes">Quizzes</a>

-A short quiz will be given at the start of class on most Wednesdays.
+A short quiz will be given at the end of class on most Wednesdays.
 Each quiz will contain one or more short problems that should be solvable within 10 minutes.